artkeller/A_MCUtest/MCU_Loop_and_Interrupt_Timing_Analysis.md

 Fig. 1 - Device under test (DUT) and logic analyser or dual channel digital scope
 ```
+## Comments
 Normally two GPIOs are sufficient (PIN_PORT_ISR and PIN_PORT_INT).
 PIN_PORT_INT indicates loop activity as a common GPIO port and simultaneously triggers the associated interrupt service routine isr() in interrupt test mode (RUN_LOOP_INTERRUPTED YES) on this port PIN_PORT_INT.
 PIN_PORT_ISR shows the response from isr().

 There are breakout boards where a separate interrupt input port (PIN_PORT_ALT_INT) must be configured and connected externally to PIN_PORT_INT.

+## Disclaimer
-Disclaimer: This is not a scientific and systematic comprehensive study, but only a **quick, cheap method** to better assess the different MCUs in terms of their basic properties and limitations.
+This is not a scientific and systematic comprehensive study, but only a **quick, cheap method** to better assess the different MCUs in terms of their basic properties and limitations.
 Word-width influences or multicore properties, for example, are not examined.

 ## Draft Arduino sketch v0.1.6